alexandervcc/learning/nginx/README.md

 # Nginx
 - The `etc/nginx/nginx.conf` file contains global configuration of the server, which can be changed.
 Like: number or worker process, the number of connections a worker process can handle.
-- Another configuration file is `etc/nginx/nginx/conf.d/default.conf`
+- Another configuration file is `etc/nginx/conf.d/default.conf`
--
+  - Can update the `html` folder for serving data

 ## Commands
  - `nginx -s reload`